 In order to have good collagen formation, you need amino acids glycine, proline and lysine, along with adequate amounts of vitamin C for the hydroxylation of these amino acids.
 While our bodies can produce glycine, proline and lysine from any dietary protein, there is some evidence that these amino acids can be considered “conditionally essential” and thus we would benefit from consuming them in our diets.
 (16)

-This means eating lots of bones, joints, tendons, and skin from animals, either by making bone broth regularly, consuming gelatin frequently, and following a nose-to-tail eating pattern that our ancestors would have done regularly.
+This means eating lots of bones, joints, tendons, and skin from animals, either by making bone broth regularly, consuming gelatin frequently, and following a nose-to-tail eating pattern that our ancestors would have done regularly to receive all those bone broth benefits.
 Also, getting plenty of vitamin C from fresh fruits and vegetables will help ensure proper collagen formation.
 If you can’t eat a lot of plant foods for some reason, supplementing with vitamin C may be helpful.
 Iron and copper are two minerals that are required for collagen production, and you can get both of those nutrients in liver.

 Read this article for more information about how nutrition can affect collagen production.